Feyerabend/ABC80/README.md

 You have to keep track of scanlines, and when clocks made their ticks, the CPU clock, counting how time was left at the edge where the ray turned to start at another line, vertical and horizontal blanking, etc.
-Then 128K of RAM was the space to navigate within.
+Then 128 byte of RAM was the space to navigate within.
 But not even that, some bytes were already spoken for by the system for some I/O, buttons pressed, joysticks moved, etc. The finalised code would at the introduction of the machine starts at 4K of memory in a cartridge.